Montrealer (train): Amtrak era

 Amtrak began operation of a New York train, called the Montrealer northbound and Washingtonian southbound, on September 30, 1972.
-It made a stop at St. Lambert as the last stop before the Montreal destination.
-But the other Quebec stations served in the past had been eliminated.
+St. Lambert was the only intermediate station in Quebec retained from the previous iteration.
+It was the first train for which Amtrak hired its own staff, rather than contracting with the host railroad.
 The train was named Montrealer in both directions on May 19, 1974.
 The Washingtonian was also Train 185, which came from New York and later, along with most other regular trains on the Northeast Corridor, folded into one NortheastDirect in 1995.
 The Montrealer acquired a reputation as a party train due to the large numbers of skiers who would take the train, staying up late into the night or not sleeping at all.
 Amtrak equipped the train with its own dedicated lounge car, outfitted with an electric piano, dubbed Le Pub.

 Derailments

 Amtrak's Montrealer suffered numerous derailments during its years of operation: